-In his message, Borchgrevink revealed the data from the SEO analyzer Systrix, by saying, that their news portal’s visibility “dropped from 1.2. to less than 0.6”.
+In his message, Borchgrevink revealed the data from the SEO analyzer Systrix.
+Their news portal’s visibility “dropped from 1.2 to less than 0.6”.

-Jonas Borchgrevink concluded his letter by saying that after CCN shuts down, the entire team will be moved to another news platform with an address HVY.com.
+Jonas Borchgrevink concluded that after CCN shuts down, the entire team will move to another news platform with an address HVY.com.

 Notable, that CCN is not the only news platform, affected by the recent update to Google’s search rankings.
-The CCN representatives report that popular blockchain news portal CoinDesk has experienced 34.6% drop, and Cointelegraph has reached a 21.1% drop on mobile.
+The CCN representatives report that popular blockchain news portal CoinDesk has experienced 34.6% drop.
+Cointelegraph has reached a 21.1% drop on mobile.

 In his letter, Jonas Borchgrevink cited Barry Schwarts from Search Engine Land, who stated, that certain UK news platforms, including Mirror, the SUN, and Metro, gained Google Search Engine traffic.

-CEO of CCN, Jonas Borchgrevink, expressed his concerns that Google might be playing the monopoly game by controlling the search engine industry.
-According to Borchgrevink Google is against journalism ethics and free speech.
+CEO of CCN, Jonas Borchgrevink, expressed his concerns that Google might play the monopoly game by controlling the search engine industry.
+According to Borchgrevink, Google is against journalism ethics and free speech.

-It is worth to mention, that after CCN announced they were shutting down, different media outlet started spreading a rumor that a PR company, Stankevicius MGM, was interested in acquiring CCN.
+Different media outlet started spreading a rumour that a PR company, Stankevicius MGM, interested in acquiring CCN.
 According to the company’s description, Stankevicius MGM is a global advertising, marketing, and public relations firm that provides advertising and marketing services to corporations, financial companies, startups, and individuals.

-Although the acquisition was not that successful in terms of visitors’ number, past action shows that Stankevicius MGM is interested in the crypto media news business.
+The acquisition was not that successful in terms of visitors’ number.
+But, past action shows that Stankevicius MGM interested in the crypto media news business.
 However, will Stankevicius MGM really sign a partnership with CCN?
 Only time will tell.